stickynoteme/LintaNote/readme.md

 !!NOTICE!!
 I'm just starting work on this and right now there is no major changes to the code.

-LintaNote: Falt searchable note taking program.
+LintaNote: Flat searchable note taking program.

 # Introduction